 Preparing a new spacer — Before using a spacer for the first time, it should be treated to reduce the electrostatic charge.
 This can be done by washing the spacer in a dilute solution of dishwashing detergent and warm water.
 The device should be air dried without rinsing out the detergent.
 Some spacers (eg, the Pari Vortex) are electrostatic free, and no preparation is needed.

 Cleaning the spacer — Although the powder residue that is deposited in the chamber is not harmful, the spacer should be cleaned periodically.
 Wash it with warm water and dishwashing detergent; washing with water alone causes an electrostatic charge to develop, reducing the effectiveness of the spacer.

 How to get the most out of an inhaler — Several common mistakes can prevent inhaled medications from getting to the lungs.
-The following tips can help to get the most out of a metered dose inhaler.
+The following tips can help to get the most out of an MDI.

 ●Remember to take the cap off the mouthpiece.